Villanova University School of Law

 As the first in his family to attend college, Tom Vertetis was inspired to attend law school based on the encouragement of his father.
 It was the clearest path to try and make a big difference in helping others.
 If waking up at 3 a.m. and emailing colleagues to share a new legal strategy is an indication, Tom clearly found his calling.
 With a passionate commitment to assisting victims in complex personal injury cases, including medical malpractice, wrongful death, sexual abuse, school liability, and civil rights claims, Tom works tirelessly to help those with the greatest needs.

-Tom has consistently obtained success in the courtroom including many multi-million-dollar plaintiff’s verdicts, having led more than 50 jury trials, as well as significant settlements that help provide his clients with the financial support and care they require.
+Tom has consistently obtained success in the courtroom including many multi-million-dollar plaintiff’s verdicts, having led more than 50 jury trials, as well as hundreds of significant settlements.
 Treating every case as if it is his only one, he works diligently to understand the numerous facts and complicated medical issues involved in each matter.
 As the father of a special needs child, he is a strong advocate and champion for disabled children and is particularly zealous about cases involving children.

 Tom knows that his work, and that of the entire PCVA team, changes the lives of their clients by enabling them to stop struggling to pay their medical bills and improving their access to appropriate care, and he takes this responsibility very seriously.

 A judge remarked that “[Tom] was professional, courteous, prepared, and a zealous advocate for his client.
 I wish I had more attorneys like him appearing before me.”

 Tom’s peers are in awe of his round-the-clock work ethic, which inspires them to want to do more and be better.
 They jokingly refer to him as “the mayor” because he is so widely known and respected, and acknowledge that Tom has one of the sharpest legal minds who gets great results for his clients.